ppy/osu-wiki/news/2023/2023-10-26-osulazer-updates-october-26.md

 ---

-Some of these changes may be hard to fully grasp from one or two sentences, but [pishifat](https://osu.ppy.sh/users/3178418) does an excellent job explaining them in the video above.
+Some of these changes may be hard to fully grasp from one or two sentences, but ::pishifat::{ user-id=3178418 } does an excellent job explaining them in the video above.

 [You know what to do.](https://osu.ppy.sh/home/download)